 The process of getting dental implants is a specialist procedure, you can’t just go to any clinic on the street.

-Not every clinic has both implantologist and aesthetic dentists on board, and some may not have a 3D CT scanner, which is essential to the procedure.
+Instead, it’s better to visit a clinic with an implantologist and aesthetic dentists on board.
+If possible, you should choose a clinic that has a 3D CT scanner, which is essential to the procedure.

 Bangkok

-You will be able to find the largest number of internationally board-certified dentists in Bangkok compared to other cities in Thailand.
-You can check out the American Dental Association’s (ADA) website for a complete directory of ADA certified dentists in Bangkok.
+As a plus, you will be able to find the largest number of internationally board-certified dentists in Bangkok compared to other cities in Thailand.

 Learn More: